MIT Kerberos Account Deactivation FAQ

-Forwarding will continue for one month after deactivation, while the account is "suspended".
+Forwarding will continue for one month after deactivation, while the account is "suspended."
 After that, when the account is fully deactivated, mail which is addressed to the account will be bounced back to the sender, regardless of whether the user is currently forwarding their mail or not.
-One reason that we notify account holders several months prior to deactivation is so that they can contact their email correspondents to let them know about a change of address.
+One reason that we notify account holders several months before deactivation is so that they can contact their email correspondents to let them know about a change of address.

-Any IMAP e-mail client (Apple Mail, Outlook, Thunderbird, etc) should be able to copy folders to the local computer.
+Any e-mail client (Apple Mail, Outlook, Thunderbird, etc.) should be able to copy folders to the local computer.
 More detailed information on backing up emails and files can be found here.

 They can use SecureFX or Fetch to transfer files to their Windows or Mac computer.
-Alternatively, users can use Athena machines to move files to a USB drive on most Athena machines or burn a CD/DVD with the contents of their account.
+Alternatively, users can use Athena machines to move files to a USB drive or upload files to a personal Dropbox or Google Drive account.
 We do not provide backup services for deactivated users.
 More information on backing up files in an Athena account can be found here.

 For about a year after deactivation, the account is not purged from the system.
 If they return to MIT, then their account can be quickly reactivated, and all files will still be there.

 The account will be removed from the mail servers a month after it is converted from "suspended" to "deactivated".
-So, it will be purged two months after the initial suspension, on or around March 23.
+So, it will be purged two months after the initial suspension, around mid-March.
 If the user returns to MIT after that point, they will be set up with a new mailbox.
 If the account is reactivated, the password will be the same as it was before the account was deactivated.

-After an account is deactivated, the user will no longer be able to use Touchstone to log into their MIT Dropbox for Business account, and some time after that, the MIT Dropbox folder will be shut down.
+After an account is deactivated, the user will no longer be able to use Touchstone to log into their MIT Dropbox for Business account, and the MIT Dropbox folder will be shut down.
 Shared folders that other people have access to will still be available to them in their own Dropbox accounts.
 If a user wants us to transfer the contents of their MIT Dropbox folder to another MIT Dropbox user or to a new personal Dropbox account, they can let us know by contacting the Service Desk.
 Team folders are another option for groups wishing to avoid data loss during account deactivation.
 For more information on Dropbox team folders, please contact the Service Desk at email@example.com.